MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ### where

 The [where](./whereoperator.md) operator filters rows of data based on certain criteria.

-Let's look for storm events in a specific `State` of a specific `EventType`.
+The following query looks for storm events in a specific `State` of a specific `EventType`.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSsp5uWqUSjPSC1KVQguSSxJVbC1VVAPcY1wDFZXSMxLUQArCqksgEi45eTnp6iDtBQU5WelJpeANBWVhGTmpuoouOalQBhgg3QQWnUUXBJzE9NTA4ryC1KLSioBBDYIBX4AAAA=" target="_blank">Run the query</a>